Garrett-Gizen/Biktrix-inc/README.md

 <i>All of these applications are NEEDED in order to not only code in liquid but to make sure the taglines exist in your code for easier access.</i></li>
 <br>

-<li>Export the theme you would like to edit that is a virgin or editted copy and place it in a directory of your choosing.
+<li>Export the theme you would like to edit, that is either a virgin or editted copy and place it in a directory of your choosing.
 Than load that directory into VSC.</li>
 <br>

 <li>Install Chocolatey.
-You can find the following how to do this on the following link;<br>
+You can find the instructions in the following link;<br>
 https://chocolatey.org/install
 <br>
-<i>We need Chocolatey to install the Themekit that Shopify provides and a commandline</i></li>
+<i>We need Chocolatey to install the Themekit that Shopify provides and a command line</i></li>
 <br>

 <li>In VSC, pull up the terminal and type the following to install the Themekit [without quotations]